brucechapman/blips/README.md

 # blips
-Esoteric lisp runtime using filesystem as memory
+Esoteric lisp runtime using filesystem as memory.

 Some things are stupid because they won't work.
 Other things are stupid because they might.
 This project is one of the latter.